Improving the authentication experience for enterprises leveraging Conditional Access policies

 To avoid dealing with those tenants, you can now disable the “Authenticate across all Azure Active Directories on signing-in” option.
 Disabling the option allows you to only authenticate with your account’s default tenant (if you are using a Work or School account it will likely be the organization’s tenant), and ignore or filter out all other tenants.
 Consequentially, sign-in operations such as when launching Visual Studio, will be faster.
 However, it also means that you need to manually select any additional tenants you’d like to work with, allowing you to fully customize the tenants and resources that will show up in Visual Studio.

-You can also choose this option via the Options dialog (Tools > Options… > Accounts):
+You can select this capability via the Options dialog (Tools > Options… > Accounts):

 Try it out and let us know what you think!